MWatkins87/Class_Project_Group_5/README.md

 7. Further DF cleanup with iloc to remove additional reference to 2nd Washington City column and for loop with .plot command to plot the median home prices n the target cities.

     ```python
-    # drops extra washington from "Washington Michigan" from the dataframe
+    # drops extra washington from "Washington Michigan" from the DataFrame
     real_estate_prices_plot = real_estate_prices_plot.iloc[:, :-1]

     # this for loop loops through each city and plots a graph for it showing the increase to home values over 10 years